billywkim/Air_Travel_Analysis/README.md

 * Explore and compare the most common US airlines and the issues they face
 * Create a Machine Learning model that can predict future flight delays and cancellations based off of past data
 * Investigate flight accidents in correlation to different airlines, aircraft manufacturers, and airport locations
-* Understand the severeties of flight accidents based on month, day of the week, and carrier
+* Understand the severities of flight accidents based on month, day of the week, and carrier
-* Evaluate how the frequence and severity of aviation accidents varies with different weather conditions
+* Evaluate how the frequency and severity of aviation accidents varies with different weather conditions
 * Examine the different causes of flight accidents and incidents, such as environmental issues, human factors, and aircraft performance
 * Research how TSA and security lines affect overall air travel experience based on different airports
 * Assess mishandled baggage data in comparison to different months and airlines